 There are 2 chills at the Department each with a capacity of two thousand six hundred cubic feet.
 And 3 others in the Public Market with a capacity of twelve hundred cubic feet each.

-The service is accessible to the farming community where it’s a householder, farmer, school garden etc.
+The service is accessible to the farming community whether it’s a householder, farmer, school garden etc.

 All farmers, schools and backyard gardens that do farming in any form will benefit from the service.

-The farmers when have excess produce will bring to the Department of Agriculture or one of its outpost where this facility can be obtained to put in storage.
-The produce is log into a log sheet and labeled with the farmer’s name and placed into storage until the farmer can find a relevant market or the marketing unit can assist the farmer with the sales of their produce.
+When the farmers have excess produce they will bring them to the Department of Agriculture or one of its outpost to put into storage.
+The produce is logged into a log sheet and labeled with the farmer’s name and placed into storage until the farmer can find a market or the marketing unit can assist the farmer with the sales of their produce.